moves-rwth/storm/documentation/usage/running-storm.md

 ```
 </div>

 Again, we assume that all three files are located in the current directory.
-We proceed analoguously to the example in the PRISM input section and start by loading the model:
+We proceed analogously to the example in the PRISM input section and start by loading the model:

 ```shell
 storm --explicit die.tra die.lab --transrew die.tra.rew